 Louise Day Hicks was a real estate investor and operator of lodging houses.
 She and her husband, John Edward Hicks, an engineer, lived in South Boston.
 She later would become a well known Boston politician.
 She was elected to the Boston School Committee in 1961 and was an outspoken opponent of using busing to integrate Boston’s schools.
 In 1967, she was an unsuccessful candidate for Mayor, but in 1969 was elected to the City Council.
 In 1970, she was elected to the US Congress, but was defeated for re-election in 1972.
 She was reelected to the City Council in 1973 and 1975, but then lost two successive bids in 1977 and 1981.

-By 1953, 220 Commonwealth was owned by Joseph Greenberg.
+On November 26, 1952, 220 Commonwealth was acquired from Louise Day Hicks by Joseph M. Greenberg.
 In December of 1953, he filed for (and subsequently received) permission to convert the property from four units and a doctor’s office into five units.

-In December of 1985, G & S Associates filed for (and subsequently received) permission to combine the units on the first floor and in the basement, and to reduce the number of units from five to four.
+In December of 1985, G & S Associates, owners of the two units on the ground floor and first floor, filed for (and subsequently received) permission to combine the units and to reduce the number of units from five to four.